multiscale/muscle3/docs/source/checkpointing.rst

 ```````````````````````````````````````````````

 Some components do not need to keep state between reuses.
 An example of that is
-the reaction model from above examples.
-In the final snapshot, no state needs
+the reaction model from the above examples.
+In the final snapshot, no state
-to be stored to allow properly resuming this component, see
+needs to be stored to allow properly resuming this component, see
 :ref:`Example: implemented checkpoint hooks`.

 Other examples of such components may be data transformers, receiving data